You can enable online biding, complete with hidden max (aka proxy) bidding, auto-purchase of fixed price items, and with "buy-it-now" price levels!

-The idea is to let folks participate who might otherwise not be able to bid, either because they are busy volunteering, or can't attend the event.
+You can use online bidding as a prelude to in person bidding, letting some folks participate who might otherwise not be able to attend the event.
 Online bidding also generates extra overall interest in the auction, even if all the advance bids later get out-bid by in-person bidders.

 Similarly, the BUY_IT_NOW feature is controlled by a true/false setting.
 You can turn it off at a particular time and the buy-it-now price will be hidden from the catalog view.

-The bidding feature is enabled up until the day of the current auction, after which it becomes hidden again.
+If you set POST_BID_DAYS you can keep online bidding active longer; Otherwise, bidding is enabled up until the day of the current auction, after which it becomes hidden.

 You won't see bids if you are not signed in.

 If you have configured email, it will send out-bid emails to any 'bumped' bidders showing them the new minimum bid level and giving them a link to sign in and re-bid.
 They will look something like this:

 This is an automated email to let you know that someone else has placed a bid on GE34 Smoked Ham.

 Your bid of $15 for 1 is no longer among the current winning bids.
 The high bid is now $25.

 When you print bid sheets, it will pre-print the winning online bids on the form, and folks who bid in person will have the chance to outbid the advance bidders.

 The catalog will show a list of winning high-bids for each item.